 2. Ever been placed on probation, parole, or any other release from jail, or prison?

 3. Ever been or currently are a member of a gang?

 4. Is there a current warrant for the

 5. Are applicants or any members of their household currently involved in any criminal activity?

 6. Ever been evicted or had a forcible detainer filed against you?

 7. Ever moved to avoid eviction or because of problems with other tenants or a landlord?

-should be sure the applicants explain all “Yes” answers in detail.
+should be sure the applicants explain all “Yes” answers in detail according to guidelines.
 At

 a minimum management should ask if the applicant or any person living in the